 What is Vitamin D?

 Vitamin D is a fat-soluble vitamin.
 It is naturally present in some foods and also produced by the body when the skin is exposed to the sun.
-The term sunshine vitamin is there for a reason.
+Go catch some vitamin D, you may have heard it, and there is truth in it.

 Vitamin D plays a key role in several crucial functions within the body.
 Its main function is to regulate the absorption and metabolism of calcium and phosphorus, which are essential for bone health.